What are electromagnetic fields?

 In recent years, national authorities in different countries have conducted many measurements to investigate electromagnetic field levels in the living environment.
 None of these surveys has concluded that field levels could bring about adverse health effects.

 The Federal Office for Radiation Safety in Germany recently measured the daily exposure to magnetic fields of about 2000 individuals across a range of occupations and public exposures.
 All of them were equipped with personal dosimeters for 24 hours.
 The measured exposure varied widely but gave an average daily exposure of 0.10 µT.
-This value is a thousand times lower that the standard limit of 100 µT for the public and 200 times lower than the 500 µT exposure limit for workers.
+This value is a thousand times lower that the standard limit of 100 µT for the public and five thousand times lower than the 500 µT exposure limit for workers.
 Furthermore, the exposure of people living in the centres of cities showed that there are no drastic differences in exposure between life in rural areas and life in the city.
 Even the exposure of people living in the vicinity of high voltage power lines differs very little from the average exposure in the population.

 - Background electromagnetic field levels in the home are mainly caused by the transmission and distribution facilities for electricity or by electrical appliances.